The Cluetrain Manifesto: 10th Anniversary Edition

 Yeah, well, they are.
 Did I mention that markets are conversations?
-Oh and by the way, marketers and PR people are mean and nasty and awful and they and other typical business people are a vaguely (and not so vaguely) sinister stereotype whereas all of the people (who these typical business people and PR personnel are is somehow not included therein) are righteous, pure, just and true.
-They are individuals and deserve to be communicated with, and listened to, like all individuals.
+Oh and by the way, marketers and PR people are mean and nasty and awful.
+And they and other typical business people are a vaguely (and not so vaguely) sinister stereotype.
+Whereas all of the people (somehow, there are no details of who these typical business people and PR personnel are) are righteous, pure, just and true.
+They are individuals and deserve to receive our communication, and our undivided listening attention, like all individuals.

 Like, uh, I’m unique, just like everyone else?

 No, no, no!
-You’re a unique and wonderful and special personal with marvelous gifts and enormous accuracy in understanding good and positive and possible markets, all the while making fun of typical business people who obviously not only do not have a clue but are also, let’s face it, heartless, cold, inaccurate, not listening, not worthy of the time of day or a significant study and otherwise should be ignored and forgotten, left to die on the vine.
+You’re a unique and wonderful and special personal with marvelous gifts and enormous accuracy in understanding good and positive and possible markets.
+And you do it all while making fun of typical business people who obviously not only do not have a clue but are also, let’s face it, heartless, cold, inaccurate, not listening, not worthy of the time of day or a significant study.
+And otherwise they should be ignored and forgotten, left to die on the vine.